kubernetes/website/content/en/docs/reference/kubernetes-api/workload-resources/pod-v1.md

 - **ephemeralContainerStatuses** ([]ContainerStatus)

   Status for any ephemeral containers that have run in this pod.
-This field is beta-level and available on clusters that haven't disabled the EphemeralContainers feature gate.

   <a name="ContainerStatus"></a>
   *ContainerStatus contains details for the current status of this container.*